fortypoundhead.com

 More Info

+ARP stands for Address Resolution Protocol.
+ARP -d is used to delete an entry that may be incorrect.
 The Address Resolution Protocol is a request and reply protocol that runs encapsulated by the line protocol.
 It is communicated within the boundaries of a single network, never routed across internetwork nodes.
 This property places ARP into the Link Layer of the Internet Protocol Suite, while in the Open Systems Interconnect (OSI) model, it is often described as residing between Layers 2 and 3, being encapsulated by Layer 2 protocols.
 However, ARP was not developed in the OSI framework.

-No comments on this post yet!
+No attachments for this post

-You must be logged in to post a comment.
+You must be logged in to make a comment.